-During the wedding ceremony the best man stands next to the groom, slightly behind him.
-The main duties of a best man on the day of a wedding would be:
+During the wedding ceremony, the best man stands next to the groom, slightly behind him.
+The main duties of the best man on the day of a wedding would be:

 - Assist the groom on the wedding day, get him to the ceremony 30 minutes before the time

-- Act as confidant for the groom as he might have pre wedding nerves
+- Act as a confidant for the groom as he might have pre-wedding nerves

 - Be in charge of the ushers

 - Keep the wedding rings safe until needed during the ceremony

 - Stand next to the groom during the ceremony

 - Act as a legal witness to the marriage and therefore sign the marriage certificate

 - Prepare a "best man's speech" to be read at the reception